flamecore/infernum/README.md

 Infernum is a lightweight Web Application Engine written in PHP 5.5.

-ATTENTION!
+**ATTENTION!
 Infernum is currently under heavy development and therefore not usable in a production environment.
-Use it at your own risk!
+Use it at your own risk!**

+Complete installation instructions and more information can be found on [our Wiki](https://github.com/FlameCore/Infernum/wiki).

+Support: [Chat with us at Gitter](https://gitter.im/FlameCore/Infernum) or drop us a message at <info@flamecore.org>.

 Requirements
 ------------